Saddell Castle: History

 The current castle, built by David Hamilton, Bishop of Argyll, between 1508 and 1512, was constructed from the stones of the ruined castle and Saddell Abbey.
-In 1556 Bishop James Hamilton gave the castle to James Hamilton, 2nd Earl of Arran as payment of debts and taxes.
+In 1556, Bishop James Hamilton gave the castle to James Hamilton, 2nd Earl of Arran as payment for debts and taxes.

 Later, The Earl of Arran was forced to exchange it with the Chief of Clan MacDonald of Dunnyveg, James MacDonald for James' lands on the Isle of Arran.
-The Castle then became one of several ancestral homes of the MacDonald family in Scotland.
+The castle then became one of several ancestral homes of the MacDonald family in Scotland.
 Saddell was captured and burnt in October 1558 by an English force led by Thomas Radclyffe, 3rd Earl of Sussex, Lord Deputy of Ireland, under orders of Queen Mary I of England in retaliation for James MacDonald's involvement in Ireland against the English Crown.

 Saddell castle was rebuilt and enlarged by successive MacDonald lairds.
 A trap door in the main entrance passage sent unwanted visitors into a dungeon with no exits.
 In 1607, the Clan Donald lands in Kintyre, including Saddell, were conveyed by King James VI to Archibald Campbell, 7th Earl of Argyll.
 The castle fell into disrepair when Saddell House was built c.
 1774.
 The castle was bought and restored by the Landmark Trust, which now rents it out as a self-catering property.
 Members of the Clan Donald (the MacDonald family) continue to make pilgrimages to Saddell Castle every year, in memory of its place in Scottish history.